Symptoms are frequent (they usually happen more than 12 times a month) and persistent, and include:

 Other symptoms can include unexpected weight loss, change in bowel habits, and extreme fatigue.

-If you regularly experience any of these symptoms, which are not normal for you, it is important that you see your GP.
-It is unlikely that your symptoms are caused by a serious problem, but it is important to be checked out.
+If you regularly experience any of these symptoms, and that’s not normal for you it is important that you see your GP.
+It is unlikely that your symptoms are caused by a serious problem, but it is important that you get checked.

 Please share this infographic to spread awareness of the symptoms, early diagnosis saves lives.

 The advice to GPs is to carry out tests (beginning with a CA125 blood test) if they experience any of the above symptoms on a persistent or frequent basis, particularly more than 12 times a month.
 This is especially the case if women are over 50 years old.
 The CA125 should be followed by an abdominal/pelvic ultrasound if the blood tests are abnormal or symptoms persist.

 The National Institute of Health and Clinical Excellent (NICE) now have clear guidance on the ‘recognition and initial management of ovarian cancer’, as well as a quality standard that establishes timescales for diagnostic tests.

 If you are 50 or over and have symptoms that are new for you which are similar to those of irritable bowel syndrome (IBS), your GP should offer you tests to check for ovarian cancer.
 That is because it is unusual for a woman of this age to develop IBS if they have not had it before.